Epilepsy Monitoring Unit (EMU)

 People who choose us for EMU neurology testing find:

 - Comfort: Every private room is large and spacious, so people staying in the EMU have space to move around, and room for friends and family to visit.
 All rooms have interactive televisions that accept personal devices for video games and streaming.
-The screens also automatically identify care team members and remind people of their daily appointment schedules and treatment goals.
+The screens also automatically identify care team members and remind patients of their daily appointment schedules and treatment goals.

 - Safety: Before your stay in the EMU, our team provides detailed information about how to prepare and what to expect during your time with us.
 People in the EMU typically stop taking anti-seizure medication to promote seizure activity for monitoring.
 To keep you safe, every room in the EMU has fall-resistant flooring to prevent injuries.